GettingMarried/GMWiki/Inbox-data-structure.md

             "read": true,
             "sender": "Joe Bloggs",
             "senderEmail": "jb@amp.co",
-            "content": "Hi Emily & Archie,<br /><br />You received a message...", },
+            "receiver": "Emily & Archie",
+            "content": "Hi guys, just a quick question about the nearest accommodation to the wedding venue...", },
         // (Note) Rsvp
         {
-            //...
-Exactly the same as contact form, except for the type really for now "type": "rsvp",
+            // (Note) Exactly the same as contact form, except for the type and type specific data (e.g., additionalGuests) "type": "rsvp",
+            // (Note) Type specific data
+            // (Note) For FE to populate the text "Their RSVP details have been added to your guest list along with their additional [$additionalGuests] guest(s)."
+            "additionalGuests": 1,
         },
     ],
     "pagination": {